 - Arguably a bit expensive at $130

-Ultimately, all three speakers are worthy of your consideration, though the right one for you largely depends on what kind of experience you are aiming for.
+So that wraps up this Amazon Echo vs Dot vs Tap vs Show comparison.
+Ultimately, all four speakers are worthy of your consideration, though the right one for you largely depends on what kind of experience you are aiming for.

 If portability is your thing, the Tap is naturally suited for it.
 If you want a lightweight design that connects to existing speakers, the Echo Dot makes a lot of sense.
-And last but not least, the original Amazon Echo is built for those that want a one-fits-all solution where you don’t have to bring anything else to the mix.
+Want a display?
+Go with the Amazon Echo Show.
+And last but not least, the original Amazon Echo is built for those that want a one-fits-all solution and don’t have need for a built-in display.

 Which Amazon Echo model do you prefer, and why?
 Let us know in the comments.
 Conversely, if you don’t think any of these models gets it right, be sure to check out our Google Home review to get a better look at the competition.